Trending Topics

 Photo/NVFC X

-WASHINGTON — The National Volunteer Fire Council (NVFC) is accepting presentation proposals for its 2026 Training Summit, scheduled for June 26-27 in Arlington, Virginia.
-Instructors and speakers have until Oct.
-20, 2025, to submit proposals for sessions designed to educate first responders on key issues in the fire and emergency services.
+WASHINGTON — The National Volunteer Fire Council (NVFC) has extended the deadline for presentation proposals for its 2026 Training Summit, scheduled for June 26-27 in Arlington, Virginia.
+Instructors and speakers have until Nov.
+2, 2025, to submit proposals for sessions designed to educate first responders on key issues in the fire and emergency services.

 The annual summit provides volunteer and combination fire and EMS personnel with opportunities to network, exchange ideas and take part in hands-on training.
 Breakout sessions will focus on three tracks: Health, Safety, and Training; Recruitment and Retention; and Leadership.
 Each session will run 90 minutes.